rufuspollock/rufuspollock.com/content/ubernomics.md

 [remuneration rights]: https://openrevolution.net/remuneration-rights
 [openrev]: https://openrevolution.net/

-## 9. Pro-activity is essential
+### 9. Pro-activity is essential

 Policymakers and stakeholders need to take a pro-active approach.
-It is far easier to shape a marketplace towards openness early in its development than it is to handle an entrenched and powerful monopolist marketplace once in place.
+It is far easier to shape a platform towards openness early in its development than it is to handle an entrenched and powerful monopolist platform once in place.

-# Visual Summary of the Thesis
+## Visual Summary of the Thesis

-## Motivation: How to Understand Uber
+### Motivation: How to Understand Uber

 <img src="/images/ubernomics-1.png" alt="" style="display: block; margin: auto; width: 260px;" />

-## Platforms + Exclusive Rights = Monopoly
+### Platforms + Exclusive Rights = Monopoly

 Platform effects combined with exclusive monopoly rights (copyright and patents) and a proprietary order book leads to monopoly.
 This is a problem because a monopoly is bad for consumers, providers and long-term innovation.

 <img src="/images/ubernomics-2.png" alt="" style="display: block; margin: auto; width: 350px;" />

-## Open Platforms are Possible
+### Open Platforms are Possible

 A solution: make the platform open by: